westerndigitalcorporation/swerv-ISS/README.md

 This reposutory has been deprecated.
-For the latest SwervISS, please go [here.] (https://github.com/chipsalliance/SweRV-ISS)
+For the latest SwervISS, please follow this (https://github.com/chipsalliance/SweRV-ISS)

 # Introduction